Entanglement and charge-sharpening transitions in U(1) symmetric monitored quantum circuits: Introduction

 \section{Introduction}

 The dynamics of quantum information has become a central theme across multiple branches of physics ranging from condensed matter and atomic physics to quantum gravity~\cite{RevModPhys.80.517,RevModPhys.81.865,RevModPhys.82.277,Calabrese_2009,LAFLORENCIE20161}.
 Of particular recent interest is the exploration of entanglement dynamics in open quantum systems, motivated by the advent of noisy intermediate-scale quantum simulators~\cite{Preskill2018quantumcomputingin}.
-An open system is continuously ``monitored'' by its environment, so its dynamics consists of two competing processes: unitary evolution, which generates entanglement and generically leads to chaotic dynamics~\cite{PhysRevX.7.031016,Nahum2018,PhysRevX.8.021013,Zhou2019,PhysRevX.8.031058,PhysRevX.8.031057}, and non-unitary operations resulting from measurements and noisy couplings to the environment, that tend to irreversibly destroy quantum information by revealing it.
+The dynamics of an open system monitored by an external observer or coupled to its environment consists of two competing processes: unitary evolution, which generates entanglement and generically leads to chaotic dynamics~\cite{PhysRevX.7.031016,Nahum2018,PhysRevX.8.021013,Zhou2019,PhysRevX.8.031058,PhysRevX.8.031057}, and non-unitary operations resulting from measurements and noisy couplings to the environment, that tend to irreversibly destroy quantum information stored in the system by revealing it to the environment.

 A minimal model that captures these competing processes consists of a quantum circuit made up of random unitary gates interlaced with local projective measurements.
 Remarkably, this minimal model undergoes a dynamical phase transition as the rate of measurements is increased.
 This transition occurs in individual quantum trajectories (i.e., the state of the system conditional on a set of measurement outcomes), and separates two phases where typical trajectories have very different entanglement properties~\cite{PhysRevB.98.205136,Skinner2019}.
 When measurements are frequent enough, they rapidly extract quantum information from any initial state, and collapse it into a weakly entangled pure state.
 Below a critical measurement rate, however, initial product states grow highly entangled over time, while initial mixed states remain mixed for extremely long times.
 In this ``entangling'' phase, unitary dynamics scrambles quantum information into nonlocal degrees of freedom that can partly evade local measurements.
 These nonlocal degrees of freedom span a decoherence-free subspace in which the dynamics is effectively unitary~\cite{Choi2020,Gullans2019,Li2020b,Fan2020}: this subspace can be regarded as the code space of a quantum error correcting code.
 The effective size of the protected subspace vanishes at the measurement-induced phase transition.
 The critical properties of the measurement-induced transition are still under investigation, but key qualitative features of the transition including the emergence of conformal invariance are by now well-established~\cite{Bao2020,Jian2020,Li2020a,2021arXiv210703393Z}.
 Meanwhile, different variants of this transition have been investigated involving various ensembles of gates, circuit geometries, etc., establishing that such transitions are generic aspects of the quantum trajectories of open systems~\cite{PhysRevB.98.205136,Skinner2019,Li2019,PhysRevB.99.224307,Li2020a,10.21468/SciPostPhys.7.2.024,Gullans2019,Szyniszewski2019,Choi2020,Bao2020,Jian2020,Gullans2020,Zabalo2020,PhysRevResearch.2.023288,Ippoliti2020,Lavasani2020,Sang2020,PhysRevResearch.2.013022,PhysRevB.102.064202,Nahum2020,Turkeshi2020,Fuji2020,Lunt, Lunt2020,Fan2020,2020arXiv200503052V,Li2020b,PhysRevB.103.224210,PhysRevLett.126.060501,2021arXiv210306356L,2020arXiv201204666J,PhysRevLett.126.170503,2021arXiv210106245T,2021arXiv210209164B,2021arXiv210413372B,2021arXiv210407688B,2021arXiv210703393Z,2021arXiv210605881N}.